Are There Orphanages in the US?

 Your open adoption plan allows you to maintain some level of contact with the birth parents after the child is born.
 The opportunity for open communication and a continued relationship is very different than adopting from an orphanage.
 Instead of erasing birth history and culture, adoptive parents have open, honest conversations about adoption from day one.
 There are no longer secrets or shameful stigmas about being adopted.
 Children grow up knowing they have both an adoptive family and a birth family who love them.

 Adoption has evolved into a child-centered system that prioritizes the child’s physical, social, and emotional needs.
 Early American orphanages helped children survive by meeting their basic needs.
+Do orphanages still exist?
+Not in the US.
 Now, adopted children can thrive with the care and support of a loving family.

 Funding Your Adoption